boazbk/tcs/lec_04_code_and_data.md

 3. Finally, we will show how we can transform this Python program into a NAND-CIRC program.

-This approach yields much more than just proving [eff-bounded-univ](){.ref}: we will see that it is in fact always  possible to transform (loop free) code in high level languages such as Python into
+This approach yields much more than just proving [eff-bounded-univ](){.ref}: we will see that it is in fact always  possible to transform (loop free) code in high level languages such as Python to
-NAND-CIRC programs (and hence Boolean circuits).
+NAND-CIRC programs (and hence to Boolean circuits as well).

 ### A NAND-CIRC interpeter in "pseudocode"